Draconizations/urlcutter/README.md

+> [!IMPORTANT]
+> This repository has moved to https://git.pals.gay/fulmine/urlcutter

 # URLCuttter

 Personal link shortener!
 It allows the admin to add, edit and remove url redirects.
 It also supports url versioning.